skillhunter333/skillhunter333/README.md

 - 👨‍💻 Deployed display projects: </br>

- 📄 <font color="red"> MusicMatch   </font>      ⚡https://music-match1.netlify.app/  📄https://github.com/skillhunter333/MusicMatch-Frontend 📄https://github.com/vitali733/MusicMatch-BackEnd </br>
+ 📄<span style="color:red"> MusicMatch   </span>      ⚡https://music-match1.netlify.app/  📄https://github.com/skillhunter333/MusicMatch-Frontend 📄https://github.com/vitali733/MusicMatch-BackEnd </br>
  //Please be aware that the project is hosted for free - meaning there might be a 20s delay for the first backend request  </br>
- //You can use the  <font color="red">  username: ea@gmail.com pw: 123meins  </font> to have a look at the project with an existing user profile or simply register and create a new profile  </br>
+ //You can use the  <span style="color:red">>  username: ea@gmail.com pw: 123meins  </span> to have a look at the project with an existing user profile or simply register and create a new profile  </br>
  //NOTE project is under developement..  </br>